EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/full_build.md

 # Build Guide {.text-[var(--font-accent)]}

-## This page will contain a step-by-step assembly guide
+## This page will contain a step-by-step assembly guide.

+## Updated documentation is still in progress and not updated here, please be patient.

 This guide provides a walkthrough on the assembly of a **wireless** V3 eye tracking.
 V4 specific final docs are Work In Progress: